UCLA-ECE209AS-2018W/Weikun-Zhengshuang/README.md

 home devices in unwanted ways.
 Moustafa Alzantot[1] and Nicholas Carlini[2] have demonstrated the vulnerabilities of such speech recognition models by generating adversarial examples to perform targeted attacks with high successful rates.
 Notice in [1], the author is performing black-box attacks without knowing the details about the recognition neural network whereas in [2], the attack is performed in white-box attacks leveraging the sturcture and details about the network.
 However, they achieved the research-purpose attacks by deploying adversarial example files into the home assistant devices, but in practical attacks, over-the-air attacks are more realistic to perform since the attackers may not have physical access to the devices.

 ### Objective
 ------
 In this project, we proposed a way to generate the adversarial examples before the air channel so that the attackers are able to perform over-the-air attacks based on the adversarial examples they have from [1] or [2].
-The main idea of our project is to mimic the air channel characteristics, the characteristics of the speaker used to play the adversarial examples and the microphone on the home assistant devices listening to the commands in order to predict and construct the original adversarial examples which will result in the ones in [1],[2] after passing through the speaker-air-microphone channel.
+The main idea of our project is to mimic the air channel characteristics, the characteristics of the speaker used to play the adversarial examples and the microphone on the home assistant devices listening to the commands in order to predict and construct the original adversarial examples which will result in the ones in [1],[2] after passing through the speaker-air- microphone channel.
 We leveraged the power of deep learning neural network to mimic the speaker-air-microphone channel to provide high accuracy and avoid the complicated analysis of speaker/microphone circuits and the acoustic air channel.

 ## Background
 ### Speaker-Air-Microphone channel
 ------
 Since we already have some high successful rate adversarial examples, why can't we perform the attack simply by playing them through speakers?
 The answer is because the adversarial examples are carefully designed to achieve targeted attacks by manipulating bits in the audio files.
 Minor modifications on the adversarial examples may lead to low successful rate or even failure of the attacks.
 Playing the adversarial example audio files with speakers will let the voice pass through a complete speaker-air-microphone channel, where each single part will change the contents in the attack voice in ways that cannot be easily anticipated.

 <img src="https://github.com/UCLA-ECE209AS-2018W/Weikun-Zhengshuang/raw/master/img/SAM_channel.PNG" aligen="center" width="600"/>

 #### Speaker
 The amplifiers in the speaker circuits will shift the DC offset and amplify the audio singals and the analog components will add noise to the audio signals.
 Both will contribute to the changes in adversarial examples after they are played.
 #### Air channel
 The environmental surrounding noise and air vibration will further add changes to the adversarial examples.
 #### Microphone